 Online Italian shopping:

 Try this new company.
-Delicatezza, they sell fresh UK made burrata and unusual stripey tortellini.
+Delicatezza, they sell fresh UK made burrata, bottarga and unusual stripey tortellini.

 It's 300 years old, started by a royal footman from a spare room in his house, it eventually expanded into the most beautiful food shop, possibly in the world.
 It is not as expensive as you'd think.
 I once bought some heritage potatoes at Borough market, then discovered they were cheaper at Fortnums.
 It's a pleasure to enter this old-fashioned food hall, with exquisitely packaged products, many of which are 'own brand', and frock-coated shop assistants.
 There is nowhere else like it.
-Interestingly, they employ a historian on site.
+Interestingly, they employ an archivist on site and have bee hives on the roof in their company colours.

 Selfridges, Oxford st: